 1. Retirement Readiness

-Our Fontana, CA financial advisors typically begin with an assessment of a client’s current financial position.
-This includes organizing assets, liabilities, income sources, and expected expenses to establish a working baseline.
+The first step in the process is usually understanding where a client stands today.
+Our Fontana, CA financial advisors organize assets, liabilities, income sources, and expected expenses to establish a clear working baseline.

 2. Retirement Income Planning